 For one, going to new places means learning how to interact with whoever you meet.
 "I'm not afraid to travel to the most remote places in the world, not if there are human beings there to meet," Gilbert wrote in "Eat, Pray, Love."
 "People asked me before I left for Italy, 'Do you have friends in Rome?'
 And I would just shake my head no, thinking to myself, 'But I will."

 So this year, why not plan an adventure journey somewhere?
 One intriguing trend is volunteer vacations, where you spend a week in some exotic location, helping scientists save endangered sea turtles or helping out at a children's clinic.
-(Check out Volunteer Guide).
+(Check out International Volunteer HQ for ideas).
 If money is tight, look online for volunteer opportunities right at home that might offer the same kinds of activities.
 Or make it a point to attend a local festival celebrating a culture you're unfamiliar with.

 If you grew up hearing Mister Rogers singing "It's a beautiful day in the neighborhood," there's some distressing news in a 2010 Pew Research Center study, which reveals that most of us don't really know the people who live in our immediate vicinity very well.
 Fewer than half of Americans -- 43 percent -- said that they knew all or most of their neighbors, while 28 percent admitted they didn't know the names of any of them at all [source: Smith].